brihadeesh/seoul256/README.md

 files.

-It might be a good idea to move the `packages` folder elsewhere such that it doesn't interfere with the functioning of your window manager (symlinks created with `stow` will add symlinks for these files in your home directory).
+It might be a good idea to move the `packages` folder elsewhere such that it doesn't interfere with the functioning of your window manager (symlinks created with `stow` will include symlinks for these files in your home directory if this folder is not moved).

 Additionally, I use [`grml-zsh-config`](https://grml.org/zsh/) with a `.zshrc.local` in my home directory.
 My older zshrc is available on an [older